 Whether online, on the TV, at school, on public transport, or at the weekend sporting match, it is hard to avoid the temptation of such offerings by the “Big Food” industry.

-In the face of this, getting kids to eat well can be hard.
+In the face of this, getting kids to eat well can be challenging.
 While the occasional junk or ultra-processed food is okay, these should not be the mainstay of anyone’s diet.
-What one eats is inextricably linked with health outcomes and quality of life, in the short and long-term.
+What one eats is inextricably linked with health outcomes and quality of life, in the short and long term.

 Assessing the eating habits between 2015-2017 of 132,489 European children aged 6-9 years, as part of the European Childhood Obesity Surveillance Initiative (COSI), the World Health Organization (WHO) found only 22.6% consume vegetables every day.